-THS 201 - 202 | Pursuits in Theology I & II | 3 - 3 Credits
+THS 201 | Pursuits in Theology I | 3 Credits

-The first part of the course is a survey of and intro to Christian Theology.
+This course is a survey of and introduction to Christian Theology.
 A study will be made of the doctrines of revelation, inspiration, and triune nature of God and Biblical anthropology.

-The second part of this course is an examination of creation, sin, election, salvation, Christian life, and the church.
-Prerequisite(s): Successful completion of OT101-102 or NT101-102, THS140 with a grade of "C" or better.
+Prerequisite(s): Successful completion of OTS 102 or NTS 102, and THS 140 with a grade of "C" or better.